 Ask if they are interested in your advice or other suggestions to try.
 Frequently, the delivery of unsolicited recommendations can leave one feeling like others must think they aren’t intelligent enough to think of such suggestions on their own or to ask their doctor for suggestions.
 The reality for me was that I had already explored options with my physician.
 Even if I didn’t utilize their suggestion, it required mental energy to filter out the ideas that weren’t feasible.

-7. Consider tangible expressions of your support.
+7. Cancer care package – consider tangible expressions of your support

 Days can be long especially when one is fighting an illness.
 Phone calls and text messages are wonderful pick-me-ups, but also consider gifting a few small items that might make the lonely and painful hours a little less lonely.
-Friends thoughtfully gifted me cute fuzzy socks, a cozy warm blanket for treatment days, a coloring book and colored pencils to occupy the many hours of waiting, dry mouth lozenges, and nausea remedies.
+Friends thoughtfully gifted me cute fuzzy socks, a cozy warm blanket for treatment days, a coloring book, and colored pencils to occupy the many hours of waiting, dry mouth lozenges, and nausea remedies.

 Other gift ideas might be a small notebook and folder to keep medication logs and questions for the doctor, a copy of the best books you’ve read in the past year, audiobooks, an encouraging music playlist, a kit with your friend’s favorite hobby, healthy snacks to keep on hand in the car in-between doctor or treatment visits, gloves or scarf or leg-warmers for the winter months, hats and scarves if they have experienced hair loss, potted plants that won’t die quickly like flowers (and aren’t heavily scented), grocery gift cards, a gift certificate for a massage, etc.